hyperledger/indy-hipe/text/error-handling/README.md

 # Summary
 [summary]: #summaryn

 Effective error reporting is difficult in any system, and particularly so in distributed systems such as remotely collaborating Agents.
 The challenge of getting an error notification to the person that needs to know about it (and perhaps separately, the person that can actually fix the problem) with the context they need to efficiently understand the issue and what to do about it is really hard, especially if the error is detected well after and well away from the cause of the problem.
-The goal of this HIPE is to provide Agents with the best tools and techniques possible in addressing the error handling problem.
+The goal of this HIPE is to provide Agents with the best tools and techniques possible to address the distributed error handling problem.

 This HIPE provides two key contributions towards meeting this challenge: